HMNB Portsmouth: Inter-war years

 The period after the war was inevitably a time of contraction at the Dockyard, and there were many redundancies.
 In accordance with the Government's Ten Year Rule the Dockyard worked over the next decade and a half with a presumption of enduring peace rather than future conflict.

 The majority of warships launched at Portsmouth following the end of the War were cruisers—Effingham in 1921, Suffolk in 1926, London in 1927, Dorsetshire in 1929, Neptune in 1933, and Amphion and Aurora in 1934.
 There were also four destroyers—Comet and her sister Crusader in 1931, and the flotilla leaders Duncan in 1932 and Exmouth in 1934.
 The only other vessels launched between the wars were the mining tenders Nightingale in 1931 and Skylark in 1932.

+In 1922 HMS Victory was brought into No 2 Dry Dock (where she remains to this day).
+She was opened to the public on 17 July 1928, and ten years later a museum building (the Victory Gallery) was opened nearby to house works of art and other items related to the ship (including W L Wyllie's Panorama of the Battle of Trafalgar).

-New Dockyard facilities included a Steel Foundry, built in 1926.
-The "Semaphore Tower" was opened in 1930, a facsimile of its namesake (1810–24) which had been destroyed in a fire in 1913.
+New Dockyard facilities in this period included a Steel Foundry, built in 1926, and the Central Metallurgical Laboratory, established ten years later.
+The "Semaphore Tower" was opened in 1930, a facsimile of its namesake (dating from 1810–24) which had been destroyed in a fire in 1913.
 The arch beneath incorporates the Lion Gate, once part of the 18th-century fortifications.
-The original Semaphore Tower nestled between a sizeable pair of buildings: the Rigging Store and Sail Loft (both of 1784) which perished in the same fire; in the end only one of the pair was rebuilt, as a five-storey office block.
+The original Semaphore Tower had been erected between a sizeable pair of buildings: the Rigging Store and Sail Loft (both of 1784), which perished in the same fire; in the end only one of the pair was rebuilt, as a five-storey office block.
+In 1937 work began on a new boathouse (No 4 Boathouse), which replaced the last working masthouse of the yard (in place there since c.1700).
+Construction was halted by the start of the Second World War, and the southern half of the new building was never completed; during the war it was fully occupied with building landing craft, small boats and midget submarines.